kozjuli/kozjuli.github.io/_pages/research.md

     > We incorporate race into an overlapping-generations spatial-equilibrium model with neighborhood spillovers.
 Race matters in two ways: (i) the Black-White wage gap and (ii) homophily—the preferences of individuals over the racial composition of their neighborhood.
 These two forces generate a Black-White college gap of 22 percentage points, explaining about 80% of the college gap in the data for the St. Louis metro area.

+1. **Credit and Liquidity Policies during Large Crises**
+with Mahdi Ebsim and Miguel Faria-e-Castro [Working paper](https://s3.amazonaws.com/real.stlouisfed.org/wp/2020/2020-035.pdf){:target="_blank"}

+    > We compare firms' financials during the Great Financial Crisis (GFC) and COVID-19.
+While the two crises featured similar increases in credit spreads, debt and liquid assets decreased during the GFC, but increased during COVID-19.
+In the cross section, leverage was the main determinant of credit spreads and investment during the GFC, but liquidity was more important during COVID-19.
+We augment a quantitative model of firm capital structure with a motive to hold liquid assets.
+The GFC resembled a combination of productivity and financial shocks, while COVID-19 also featured liquidity shocks.
+We study the state-dependent effects of credit and liquidity policies.

+1. **Policy Rules and Large Crises in Emerging Markets**
+with Emilio Espino, Fernando M. Martin and Juan M. Sanchez [Working paper](https://s3.amazonaws.com/real.stlouisfed.org/wp/2022/2022-018.pdf){:target="_blank"}

+    > This paper studies a sovereign default model with fiscal and monetary policies to assess the policy response and evaluate the gains from flexibility in times of severe distress.

 ---
 ## Publications <a name="publications"></a>

+1. **Domestic Policies and Sovereign Default**
+with Emilio Espino, Fernando M. Martin and Juan M. Sanchez. *Conditional accept at American Economic Journal: Macroeconomics* [Working paper](https://s3.amazonaws.com/real.stlouisfed.org/wp/2020/2020-017.pdf){:target="_blank"}

+    > A model with two essential elements, sovereign default and distortionary fiscal and monetary policies, explains the interaction between sovereign debt, default risk and inflation in emerging countries.

 1.  **Macroeconomic Implications of Uniform Pricing**
 with Diego Daruich *American Economic Journal: Macroeconomics, July 2023*  [paper](https://s3.amazonaws.com/real.stlouisfed.org/wp/2019/2019-024.pdf?1){:target="_blank"}